If you can’t find the answer to your question below, please get in contact with us today.

 Accreditation is an independent confirmation that a CAB is competent to carry out the declared specific conformity assessment services.
+Accreditation is globally recognized as a universal tool to deliver confidence and ensure the competence, impartiality and performance capability of accredited organizations across 105 countries.

 KENAS accredits CABs that provide services in General Testing, Calibration, Medical Testing, Proficiency Testing, Veterinary Testing, Inspection and Certification.

-Certification – the provision by an independent body of written assurance (a certificate) that the product, service or system in question meets specific requirements.
+Certification is the provision of written assurance (a certificate) by an independent body that the product, service or system in question meets specific requirements

 The Accreditation process should take approximately four (4) months.
 The process involves:

-• Filling of an application form
+Filling of an application form

-• Upon receipt of the application the technical team review said application
+FUpon receipt of the application the technical team review said application

-• A Team is appointed to conduct the Assessment
+A Team is appointed to conduct the Assessment

-• Once assessment is conducted a report is generated recommending accreditation be granted.
+Once assessment is conducted a report is generated recommending accreditation be granted

-• The letter granting accreditation and the Certificate are issued to the CAB
+The letter granting accreditation and the Certificate are issued to the CAB

-A detailed process of accreditation may also be found on our website https://www.kenas.go.ke/accreditation-process/.
-You may also make request information on the same in writing or via a phone call.
+A detailed process of accreditation may also be found on our website

 As proof of Accreditation KENAS issues an Accreditation Certificate and a schedule as soon as accreditation is granted.
 The facility is also published on the website and gazetted quarterly in the Kenya Gazette as proof for continued accreditation.
+A CAB is also issued with marks that it includes in its documents that may also serve as proof of accreditation.

 There are numerous benefits that an organization will accrue from accreditation.
 Key among them is that accreditation helps in; Reducing health, safety and environmental risks, eliminates costs for double inspection or testing, improved international recognition and Trade Facilitation.

+The Accreditation Cycle lasts for four (4) years.
 A surveillance is conducted six (6) months after initial accreditation is granted afterwards surveillance is conducted on an annual basis.
 An unscheduled surveillance may also be conducted as follow up by KENAS.
+An assessment for re-accreditation is carried out at least six (6) months before the lapse of the four (4) years.

 The Act grants KENAS authority to sanction a CAB with Suspension or Withdrawal of accreditation.
 Suspension is up to a period of six (6) months and withdrawal is more long-term.
 A CAB may be sanctioned due to its failure to comply to the directions of the service and accreditation requirements that are found in the Act, relevant standards and documents governing an accreditation scheme as well as the accreditation agreement